jessiemakexuan/Assignment-for-INFO6250/hw7/README.md

 # Goal:
-    Design a online chat system using AngularJS and redis.
+    Design a online chat system using AngularJS and redis. (include main page, sign up page, log in page and chat page)

 # Steps:
 ## 1.Deploy apache + php+redis+redis client
       In your own VM, please input these command: